 Symptoms may begin with a runny nose or feeling stuffy, similar to having a common cold.
 Other symptoms include nosebleeds, sinus infections and other common allergy symptoms.
 These symptoms are induced by snorting cocaine, but these early warning signs of damage may be ignored because they are so similar to other benign nasal conditions.

 Cocaine Nose Collapse

 Snorting cocaine repeatedly can cause the slow progression of tissue damage to the nose and septum.
 When the superficial layers die off, the septum begins to take on damage.
 Once the septum is perforated, the nose will collapse due to the lack of structural support.
 This damage cannot heal on its own and will require surgery to repair the function and cosmetic look of the nose.
 A “cocaine nose-job” is the medical process of repairing a deviated septum that was caused by regular intranasal use of the substance.

 Cocaine and Sinus Problems

-In addition to a nose collapse, snorting cocaine also can cause sinus problems to form.
-Blood vessels are shrunk due to the drug’s presence, the mucous membrane becomes irritated and inflamed.
-When this happens, runny noses, sneezing and even sinus infections can occur.
+In addition to nose collapse, snorting cocaine can cause sinus problems.
+Blood vessels shrink due to the drug’s presence and the mucous membrane becomes irritated and inflamed.
+When inflammation develops, runny noses, sneezing and even sinus infections occur.

-Nose bleeds are another effect of the mucous membrane becoming irritated by the intranasal use of the popular stimulant.
-The combination of bleeding out the nose and regular sinus problems are a sign that someone might be snorting cocaine.
+Nose bleeds are another effect of the mucous membrane being irritated by the intranasal use of the popular stimulant.
+The combination of regular nose bleeds and sinus problems are a sign that someone might be snorting cocaine.

 Consistent intranasal cocaine use can lead to irreparable damage to a person’s nose.
 If the inner part of a person’s nose and mucous membrane are significantly affected, and enough time has passed, natural healing along with surgical repair might not be possible.
 Many people who regularly snort cocaine have disfigured or collapsed noses due to damaged septum cartilage.